-For the year ended December 31, 2020, net cash used in investing activities was \$153.4 million, which was primarily the result of \$146.0 million in purchases of investments and \$6.1 million in payments, net of cash acquired, related to the acquisition of Novayre.
-In addition, there were approximately \$1.3 million in purchases of property and equipment.
+For the year ended December 31, 2021, net cash provided by investing activities was \$41.9 million, which was primarily the result of \$120.6 million in proceeds from investments, partially offset by \$41.9 million in purchases of investments, \$30.7 million in payments, net of cash acquired, related to the acquisition of Lana Labs, and \$6.1 million in purchases of property and equipment stemming from spending related to the expanded occupancy of our headquarters

-For the year ended December 31, 2019, net cash used in investing activities was \$32.4 million which was related to the build-out of our new headquarters and the purchase of property and equipment.
+For the year ended December 31, 2020, net cash used in investing activities was \$153.4 million which was primarily the result of \$146.0 million in purchases of investments and \$6.1 million in payments, net of cash acquired, related to the acquisition of Novayre.
+In addition there were approximately \$1.3 million in purchases of property and equipment.